AAFC-Bioinfo-AAC/metatranscriptomics-snakemake/README.md

 ### Future Additions

-Contemplated future additions to this pipeline include the tool CoverM to map the metatransriptomic reads to the assembled metagenomes, and a CAZyme analysis module.
+Contemplated future additions to this pipeline include the tool CoverM to map the metatranscriptomic reads to the assembled metagenomes, and a CAZyme analysis module.

 ---